 "You can't have it both ways!"
 She yelled stupidly.

-Suddenly the Prince's ki burst around him, a thick sapphire vortex, the violent energy ruffling his spiky locks, causing them to twitch and sway.
+Suddenly the Prince's ki burst around him, a thick sapphire vortex, the violent energy ruffling his spiky locks and causing them to twitch and sway.

 "You have one second to tell me before you're stardust."